 Contact and Appreciation

-Please send your comments and complaints to support[at]frank4dd.com and be patient with me for a response.
+Please send your comments to support[at]frank4dd.com.
+Please be patient with me for a response.

-If you want to do something really nice and encouraging besides just saying "Thanks", send me a photo picture of the area you are living in, either your town, your work, local sights or of your neighborhood.
-I enjoy collecting pictures from all over the world, and maybe I'll start a gallery.
+If you want to do something really nice and encouraging besides just saying "Thanks", send me a photo or picture of the area you are living in: either your town, your work, local sights or of your neighborhood.
+I would enjoy it very much.
+Cheers.